MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 The following is the high-level BOM for my specific build pictured above.
 Note that parts that deviate from the ones listed here (like different shell designs) might necessitate different fitment modifications, or end up being incompatible.

+-	**Shell:** I generally recommend the Funnyplaying "IPS Ready" ones if you don't want to trim anything.
+If you don't use these, then you're on your own for how to prepare it - generally, you can follow guides for preparing a Pocket for an IPS screen kit.
+    - RGRS: <a href="https://retrogamerepairshop.com/products/funnyplaying-game-boy-pocket-q5-ips-ready-shell-housing-no-cut?pr_prod_strat=copurchase&pr_rec_id=d8b0186ad&pr_rec_pid=6280907751596&pr_ref_pid=6115075391660&pr_seq=uniform">FunnyPlaying Game Boy Pocket IPS Backlight Ready Shell Housing No Cut</a>
+-	**Screen Kit:** This is the important one.
+You need this specific type of kit - the Q5 IPS with OSD.
+It goes by many names, the maker is Hispeedido.
+Image below of what to look for.
+Laminated ones are *not* compatible, but kits that include a lit-up logo are fine to use.
+Make sure you DO NOT get the Game Boy Pocket version - it is not compatible!
--	<a href="https://retrogamerepairshop.com/products/game-boy-color-q5-ips-backlight-with-osd?variant=37646279213228">GBC Q5 XL IPS Backlight with OSD</a>
+    - RGRS: <a href="https://retrogamerepairshop.com/products/game-boy-color-q5-ips-backlight-with-osd?variant=37646279213228">GBC Q5 XL IPS Backlight with OSD</a>
+    - HHL: <a href="https://handheldlegend.com/products/game-boy-color-ips-lcd-q5-hispeedido">Game Boy Color IPS LCD Q5 - Hispeedido</a>
+    - AliExpress: <a href="https://www.aliexpress.us/item/3256801650459088.html?spm=a2g0o.productlist.main.1.758e53f17WUFK2&algo_pvid=24ef67e3-d608-4269-a663-05eafed1bd17&algo_exp_id=24ef67e3-d608-4269-a663-05eafed1bd17-0&pdp_npi=3%40dis%21USD%2145.9%2145.9%21%21%21%21%21%4021224e9b16816641208271256d074d%2112000017802039303%21sea%21US%210&curPageLogUid=dCymHIE0cr4X">GBC Q5 IPS LCD Kit</a>
+-	**Lens:** I recommend you get an "IPS Lens" as the viewing area is slightly larger than the OEM one.
--	<a href="https://retrogamerepairshop.com/collections/gbp-lenses-1/products/funnyplaying-game-boy-pocket-ips-retro-pixel-mod-led-hole-glass-screen-lens?variant=37635319988396">FunnyPlaying Game Boy Pocket IPS Retro Pixel Mod LED Hole Glass Screen Lens</a>
+    - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-lenses-1/products/funnyplaying-game-boy-pocket-ips-retro-pixel-mod-led-hole-glass-screen-lens?variant=37635319988396">FunnyPlaying Game Boy Pocket IPS Retro Pixel Mod LED Hole Glass Screen Lens</a>
--	<a href="https://retrogamerepairshop.com/products/funnyplaying-game-boy-pocket-q5-ips-ready-shell-housing-no-cut?pr_prod_strat=copurchase&pr_rec_id=d8b0186ad&pr_rec_pid=6280907751596&pr_ref_pid=6115075391660&pr_seq=uniform">FunnyPlaying Game Boy Pocket IPS Backlight Ready Shell Housing No Cut</a>
+- **Buttons:** Funnyplaying models are generally OEM-like (IMO), but you can also use OEM ones.
+Or any other maker of buttons!
+(Make sure you get Game Boy *Pocket* buttons.)
-- <a href="https://retrogamerepairshop.com/collections/gbp-buttons-1/products/funnyplaying-game-boy-custom-pocket-buttons?variant=41432879169708">FunnyPlaying Game Boy Pocket Custom Buttons</a>
+  - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-buttons-1/products/funnyplaying-game-boy-custom-pocket-buttons?variant=41432879169708">FunnyPlaying Game Boy Pocket Custom Buttons</a>
+  - LabFifteen: <a href="https://labfifteenco.com/collections/game-boy-pocket-buttons">Custom buttons</a>
+- **Membranes:** Important, but very forgettable!
+You will need them even if you install tactile switches.
-- <a href="https://retrogamerepairshop.com/collections/gbp-buttons-1/products/funnyplaying-game-boy-pocket-silicone-button-contact-pad-membranes?variant=40593166401708">FunnyPlaying Game Boy Pocket Silicone Button Contact Pad Membranes
+  - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-buttons-1/products/funnyplaying-game-boy-pocket-silicone-button-contact-pad-membranes?variant=40593166401708">FunnyPlaying Game Boy Pocket Silicone Button Contact Pad Membranes
+- **Speaker:** There are lots of options for this as well, including using the OEM one.
-- <a href="https://retrogamerepairshop.com/collections/gbp-audio/products/funnyplaying-clear-game-boy-color-speaker?variant=37728953761964">FunnyPlaying Clear Game Boy Color & Pocket Speaker</a>
+  - RGRS: <a href="https://retrogamerepairshop.com/collections/gbp-audio/products/funnyplaying-clear-game-boy-color-speaker?variant=37728953761964">FunnyPlaying Clear Game Boy Color & Pocket Speaker</a>

 <b>Buying from RGRS?
 Consider helping out some cool people with these referral links:</b>
 - <a href="https://retrogamerepairshop.com/?ref=ltyD2rUX">CodyWick</a>